Influenza Vaccine

 About the Flu Vaccine

-• The flu vaccine is like a “practice run” for your immune system.
-It teaches your body how to recognize and fight off the flu virus before it can make you sick.
-It works by giving your body a harmless “preview” of the flu virus, which helps it learn to defend against the real thing.
+• The flu vaccine acts like a practice run for your immune system.
+It helps your body learn how to recognize and fight off the flu virus before it has a chance to make you sick.

 Here’s how it works: